SidneyFC17/fieloelr/doc/UC-ELR-0003-Submit Module Response.md

    3. End of flow

 ##### 2. The module is approved when not all the related questions are submitted and the Question Pool is not “null” (step 5 of basic flow)
-   1. The system verifies that not all the related questions were already submitted and that the “Question Pool” is equal or greater than 1
+   1. The system verifies that not all the related questions were already submitted and that the “Question Pool” value is equal or greater than 1
    2. The system sets, for each question response, its “IsSubmitted” field to “true”
    3. The system calls, for each question, the Use Case [Submit Question Response](?name=UC-ELR-002)
    4. The system updates the “Grade Value” field by adding each question “Partial Grade Value”